Understanding the Energy Gap Law under Vibrational Strong Coupling: Results and Discussions

 where $f\br{\tau}=-\frac{\Delta E}{\hbar\omega_{\text{vib}}}\tau-S_{\text{LP}}e^{-\bar{\omega}_{\text{LP}}\tau}-S_{\text{UP}}e^{-\bar{\omega}_{\text{UP}}\tau}-S_{\text{D}}e^{-\tau}$ and $\tau=\tau_{0}$ is the extremum of $\text{Re }f\br{\tau}$.
 This approach has the effect of taking the final vibrational states of all three modes to the continuum limit and is valid for $\frac{\Delta E}{\hbar\omega_{\text{vib}}}\gg1$.
 Finding $\tau_{0}$ is, however, challenging and involves solving a transcendental equation.
 Here, we seek an analytical solution for $W_{\text{VSC}}^{\text{one}}$ by setting the detuning $\Delta$ to zero, expanding $\tau_{0}$ in powers of $\frac{g\sqrt{N}}{\omega_{\text{vib}}}$ and keeping the leading term to obtain

 with

 where $\gamma=\ln\frac{\Delta E}{S\hbar\omega_{\text{vib}}}-1$.
 Comparing this result with Eq. (\ref{eq:W_bare}), we notice that the first terms give the bare molecule rate while subsequent terms serve as corrections due to coupling to the cavity.
 Surprisingly, the first correction terms do not depend on $N$, a result that has been corroborated by Yang and Cao \citep{Yang2021} and more recently by Kansanen \citep{Kansanen2022}.
 Therefore, for some constant and small $g\sqrt{N}$ (relative to $\omega_{\text{vib}}$), we expect VSC to enhance the decay rate at small $N$, since this implies having a system with larger $g$.
-The physical meaning of this observation is not immediately obvious and, for that, we will turn to an alternative way of evaluating Eq. (\ref{eq:W_VSC-general}).
+Physically, this implies that the cavity's coupling to the single decaying molecule dominates the relaxation dynamics, and further interactions between the $N-1$ non-decaying molecules and the single decaying one, through the cavity, appear only as higher-order processes.
+This effect, which is further explained by Du and co-workers \citep{Du2022-PGH}, is essentially the message from the polariton ``large $N$ problem'' \citep{MartinezMartinez2019} (more to follow).

 We now consider the case whereby, starting from Eq. (\ref{eq:W_VSC-general}), only the sum over final dark states is brought into the integral.
 Many saddle point approximations are now required, one for every $n_{\text{LP}}$ and $n_{\text{UP}}$ term, and we obtain